 Oral Appliance Therapy for Sleep Apnea & Snoring

-Dr. Dexter is a member of The American Academy of Dental Sleep Medicine (AADSM), which is is the leading national organization for dentists who treat snoring and obstructive sleep apnea with oral appliance therapy – an effective alternative to the traditionally-prescribed continuous positive airway pressure (CPAP) therapy.
-He is the only dentist in Lane County with the qualified designation who can provide oral appliance therapy.
+Dr. Dexter is a Diplomate of the American Board of Dental Sleep Medicine (ABDSM), which is the leading testing organization in the United States for dentists who treat snoring and obstructive sleep apnea with oral appliance therapy – an effective non-invasive alternative to the traditionally prescribed CPAP machine.
+He is the only dentist in Eugene, Oregon holding the highest designation and providing oral appliance therapy for obstructive sleep apnea and snoring.

 Obstructive Sleep Apnea